 What the bug looks like

-The page title starts behind the header, the hero looks cut off, or the top of the content seems hidden the moment the page loads.
+The page title hides behind the header, the hero looks cut off, or clicking a menu link lands with the heading covered.

 Why it happens

-Fixed elements do not take up normal layout space.
-The content below them behaves as if the header is not occupying any vertical room.
+Fixed elements do not reserve space in normal layout.
+The content starts at the top as if the header were not there.

 position: fixed;